Find Affordable College Courses

 Athens, GA

-Our 2023 rankings named University of Georgia the most popular school in Georgia for psychology students working on their bachelor’s degree.
-UGA is a very large public school located in the medium-sized city of Athens.
+Our analysis found University of Georgia to be the most popular school for psychology students who want to pursue a bachelor’s degree in Georgia.
+UGA is a very large public school located in the city of Athens.

 Of the 515 students majoring in psychology at UGA, 20% are male and 80% are female.

-Out of the 46 schools in Georgia that were part of this year’s ranking, Kennesaw State University landed the # 2 spot on the list.
-Located in the suburb of Kennesaw, KSU Georgia is a public college with a fairly large student population.
+The in-demand bachelor’s degree programs at Kennesaw State University helped the school earn the #2 place on this year’s ranking of the most popular psychology schools in Georgia.
+Located in the large suburb of Kennesaw, KSU Georgia is a public college with a very large student population.

 Of the 444 students majoring in psychology at KSU Georgia, 18% are male and 82% are female.